Transfer Station Permit

-The process of applying for a permit can be lengthy.
+The process of applying for a permit can be lengthy and also time consuming

-Because there are several types of transfer station permit, hazardous, non hazardous, asbestos, clinical, ELV, metals, household etc, each waste type will, determine the type and also number of risk assessments that need to accompany the application.
+Because there are several types of transfer station permit, hazardous, non hazardous, asbestos, clinical, ELV, metals, household etc, each waste type will therefore determine the type and also number of risk assessments that need to accompany the application.

-We can produce all of the risk assessments needed for a successful permit application.
+In addition, We can also produce all of the risk assessments needed for a successful permit application.